bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-29-jpeg-quality-estimation-a-different-heuristic.md

 ## Scripts and test data

-All scripts and test data that were used in this analysis are available from the [jpeg-quality-demo Github repository](https://github.com/KBNLresearch/jpeg-quality-demo).
+- [jpeg-quality-demo Github repository](https://github.com/KBNLresearch/jpeg-quality-demo) - Github repo with all scripts and test data that were used in this analysis.
+- [test-jpegquality-tablematch.py](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/test-jpegquality-tablematch.py) - Python implementation of the direct table match method.

+### Important note on Python Pillow version

+The Python implementation of the direct table match method (and most of the other scripts as well) requires a recent version of the [Pillow Imaging Library](https://python-pillow.org/).
+This is because around the release of version 8.3 (I think) Pillow changed the order in which it returns the values inside JPEG quantization tables ([details here](https://github.com/python-pillow/Pillow/pull/4989)).
+All scripts in the repo expect the current/new behaviour, and they will give *very* wrong results when used with older Pillow versions!

 [^3]: From its description I think this corresponds to the "Approximate Quantization Tables" method that is mentioned on (and used by) [Neil Krawetz's FotoForensics site](https://fotoforensics.com/tutorial.php?tt=estq) (but the site doesn't provide any details about the implementation).